Welcome back to our FAQ series.

 Any mention of patina is usually in reference to our products made of COR-TEN weathering steel.
 Patina is an important process for COR-TEN.
 COR-TEN is actually named for two of its properties corrosion resistance (COR) and tensile strength (TEN).

 For COR-TEN to become fully corrosion-resistant, it needs to go through a patina process.
-During this process the steel changes from a raw metal look (in which the color of the steel is gray) to patina (where the metal turns the color of orange-brown).
+During this process the steel changes from a raw metal look (in which the color of the steel is gray seen in image above) to patina (where the metal turns the color of orange-brown).

 To patina, the planter does need to be placed in the elements.
 This means that COR-TEN weathering steel should only be used outdoors and planter should not be covered.
 It is important to note that when the planter is going through the patina process, the metal can bleed onto the surrounding surface.